olafrauch/ipviz/README.md

     -r : Export input file as enhanced output file compatible with SIMPLE File format

 input_json:
-    file with json array and the following object structure:
+    file or stdin with json array and the following object structure:
     SIMPLE:
     [
       {